BlueWitherer/ModDevBranding/README.md

 ---

 ### Developers
 Want to add branding for your mod specifically?
-You can register your very own branding by using this mod's optional API!
+You can register your very own branding with your mod by using this mod's optional API!
 You can see its [documentation here](./include).
 Add some more style to your mods!

 ```cpp
 using namespace branding;